Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Quantitative Group Testing

 \subsection{Numerical Simulations}

 We present numerical simulation results for the QGT model in \eqref{eq:QGT} (and equivalently \eqref{eq:noisy_QGT_rescaled}).
 We take $X_{ij}\stackrel{\iid}{\sim}\text{Bernoulli}(0.5)$ for $i,j\in[n]\times[p]$ and $\beta_j\stackrel{\iid}{\sim}\text{Bernoulli}(\pi)$ for $\pi\in(0,1)$ and $j\in[p]$; the initializer $\hbeta^0\in\mb{R}^{p}$ is chosen randomly according to the same distribution as the signal vector $\beta$, but independent of it.
-For all our plots, the AMP algorithm in \eqref{eq:GAMP} is implemented with $g_k=g_k^*$ and $f_k=f_k^*$, with $f_K$ in \eqref{eq:f_K_def} used in the final iteration $K$.
-The optimal choices $g_k^*$ and $f_k^*$ are given by \eqref{eq:fk_opt_def} and \eqref{eq:gk_opt_def}; see Appendix \ref{sec:imp_details_GT} for details of the implementation.
-The performance in all the plots is either measured via the normalized squared correlation between the AMP estimate and the signal (see \eqref{eq:norm_corr_vec}) or via the FPR and FNR (see \eqref{eq:FPR_and_FNR}).
+We implement the AMP algorithm in \eqref{eq:memoryless_GAMP} with memoryless Bayes-optimal denoisers $g_k=g_k^*$ and $f_k=f_k^*$, with the thresholding function \eqref{eq:threshold_def} used in the final iteration $K$.
+Implementation details of the denoisers and their derivatives are given in Appendix \ref{sec:imp_details_GT}.
+The performance in all the plots is measured via either the squared overlap between the AMP estimate and the signal (see \eqref{eq:norm_corr_vec}) or the FPR and FNR (see \eqref{eq:FPR_and_FNR}).
 We set the number of items to be $p=500$ and vary the value of the number of tests $n\leq p$ in our experiments.
-Each point on the plots is obtained from 10 independent runs, where in each run, the AMP algorithm is executed for 10 iterations.
-In the normalized squared correlation plots, we also report the average and error bars at 1 standard deviation of the final iteration.
+Each point on the plots is obtained from 100 independent runs, where in each run, the AMP algorithm is executed for 200 iterations.
+In the squared overlap plots, we also report the average and error bars at 1 standard deviation of the final iteration.
+For each setting, the state evolution (SE) recursion is computed using \eqref{eq:memoryless_Mu}-\eqref{eq:memoryless_Bk_conv} for a maximum of 200 iterations.

 \paragraph{QGT} For the noiseless setting, Figure \ref{fig:QGT_FPR_v_FNR} shows that the FPR vs.~FNR tradeoff curve improves (i.e., becomes lower) as $\delta$ increases (i.e., more tests are used).
 For all three curves, the theoretical results from Corollary \ref{cor:FPR_FNR} closely match the empirical result from the algorithm, giving an empirical verification of Theorem \ref{thm:GAMP_vec} and Corollary \ref{cor:FPR_FNR}.